 - Beat on high once more to combine all the ingredients.
 Scrape the sides of the bowl and mix again, just briefly.

-- Pour the chocolate batter onto the vanilla cake batter and spread into an even layer.
+- Dollop the chocolate batter onto the vanilla cake batter and spread into an even layer.

 - Evenly space the cherries across the top of the batter.